FishyStix12/WHPython_v1.1/README.md

   $ git remote add origin https://github.com/<yourusername\>/<torjan_github_repository\>.git <br />
   $ git push origin master <br />

-**Please Head to the ShadowReaper_Trojan Repository for the working Trojan the UAH NCOE 2024 Red Team used in competition!, the scripts for the trojan will be in this repository.
+**Please Head to the ShadowReaper_Trojan Repository for the working Trojan the UAH NCAE-C 2024 Red Team used in competition!, the scripts for the trojan will be in this repository.
 In order to create your own Trojan follow the steps above, and install the following scripts into the correct linux directories that are listed above!** <br />

 **The Following List gives a short description of all the scripts in this group:** <br />
 **1. Set up/ 2.
 Update/ 3.
 Pull Data:** <br />